diskoverdata/diskover-community/README.md

 ### Kibana Search Filters

 Once you have imported the `export.json` into Kibana, in Kibana's `Discover` page click `open`.
-There will be a few saved searches in there to help you filter for old files.
+There will be a few saved searches in there to help you filter for old files and find duplicate files.

 Here are some filter examples: